LouisLu78/My_Cbase/readme.txt

 2020-01-04 So far I have written about 20 C programs by myself.
 C might be powerful, but it is lengthy.
 Life is short, I mostly focus on Python.
 Anyway, as a chemist with more than 20 years of expertise, my knowledge in computer science is mainly rooted in application level.

+2020-01-11 I almost finish reading a textbook of C. And I believe I have acquired the ability to read C codes and write some simple programs, which I think it enough for me as a chemist.
+I will try to apply the computer knowledge that I have studied in the last three months in the field of chemistry.